-\paragraph{Out-of-distribution Generalization.} Inspired by causal invariance learning, approaches such as “Invariant Risk Minimization” (IRM) \citep{arjovsky2019invariant} and its variants \citep{chuang2020estimating, lu2021nonlinear, liu2021heterogeneous} focus on finding data representations where optimal predictors remain invariant across all environments, and {such techniques} have been applied extensively in machine learning. ``Minimax Risk Extrapolation'' (MM-REx) \citep{krueger2021out} leverages the risk invariance principle, aligning conceptually with our NegDRO, but emphasizes minimizing the variance of environments' risks.
-Despite {some reported and partially debated} empirical success, {the methods'} theoretical understanding remains limited \citep{rosenfeld2020risks, kamath2021does}.
+\paragraph{Causal-oriented Representation Learning.} Inspired by causal invariance learning, approaches such as “Invariant Risk Minimization” (IRM) \citep{arjovsky2019invariant} and its variants \citep{chuang2020estimating, lu2021nonlinear, liu2021heterogeneous} focus on finding data representations where optimal prediction models remain invariant across all environments.
+Such techniques have been applied extensively in machine learning. ``Minimax Risk Extrapolation'' (MM-REx) \citep{krueger2021out} leverages the risk invariance principle, aligning conceptually with our NegDRO but emphasizing minimizing the variance of environmental risks.
+Despite some reported and partially debated empirical successes, their theoretical understanding remains limited \citep{rosenfeld2020risks, kamath2021does}.
 In contrast, our work focuses on linear models, providing theoretical analysis including identification conditions, as well as computationally efficient algorithms with rigorous convergence guarantees.
 Our results serve as a stepping stone for advancing causal invariance learning in more complex, nonlinear scenarios.

-\paragraph{Directed Acyclic Graphs (DAGs).} When the causal structure is unknown, DAG-based methods provide another framework to infer causal relationships among variables \citep{verma1990equivalence, andersson1997characterization, chickering2002optimal, kalisch2007estimating, hauser2012characterization, hauser2015jointly, eberhardt2024discovering, taeb2024learning}.
-These approaches aim to construct the entire causal structure of all observed variables (or its Markov equivalence class) by leveraging the conditional independence relationships to distinguish between equivalent structures.
-In contrast, our work focuses on identifying the causal outcome model, specifically targeting the direct causal effect from covariates to the outcome, rather than constructing the entire causal graph.
-The causal invariance learning can be viewed as an alternative pathway of identifying the causal outcome, requiring different identification conditions and computational algorithms {than the ones} from the DAG literature.